winningproduct/learn-portal/content/7-harvest/09-public-relations-activity-plan.md

 ---
 title: "Public Relations Activity Plan"
 metaTitle: "Public Relations Activity Plan | WP"
-metaDescription: "Strategize on enhance the image of the product brand and focus on influential media strategies."
+metaDescription: "Strategize to enhance the image of the product brand and focus on influential media strategies."
 published: true

 metaTags: